sadSader/lua-language-server-wiki/Plugin.md

 (This wiki is translated by a translator.
 You are free to improve the content)

-Create `.vscode/lua/plugin.lua` in your workspace.
+Create `.vscode/lua/plugin.lua` in your workspace or other path.
 You should specify this path by setting `Lua.runtime.plugin`.
 For security reasons, this setting is empty by default (meaning that no local files can be loaded).